BizTalk Mapping Patterns and Best Practices book [Free] released

 • Direct Translation Pattern: Simply move data to a different semantic representation without any manipulation or transformation.

-• Data Translation Pattern: Similar to Direct Translation Pattern with the additional step of data manipulation or transformation to match the target system format.
+• Data Translation Pattern: Similar to the Direct Translation Pattern, with the additional step of data manipulation or transformation to match the target system format.

 • Content Enricher Pattern: Set up access to an external data source (say, a database) to enhance the message with missing information.

-• Aggregator Pattern: Similar to Content Enricher Pattern but a different mapping technique.
-Multiple inbound requests mapped to a single outbound request.
+• Aggregator Pattern: Similar to Content Enricher Pattern, but a different mapping technique.
+Multiple inbound requests are mapped to a single outbound request.

-• Content Filter Pattern: Opposite of Content Enricher Pattern; remove unnecessary items from a message (even based on condition) and send what is exactly required
+• Content Filter Pattern: Opposite of Content Enricher Pattern; remove unnecessary items from a message (even based on a condition) and send what is exactly required.

-• Splitter Pattern: Opposite of Aggregator Pattern; single inbound request to be mapped to several outbound requests
+• Splitter Pattern: Opposite of Aggregator Pattern; a single inbound request is mapped to several outbound requests.

-• Grouping Pattern: Example – shopping catalog where items are grouped into categories like Sports, Women Cosmetics, Electronics, Computers, and so on.
+• Grouping Pattern: Example – shopping catalog where items are grouped into categories like Sports, Women’s Cosmetics, Electronics, Computers, and so on.

-• Sorting Pattern: In most scenarios, Grouping Pattern and Sorting Pattern will be bound together
+• Sorting Pattern: In most scenarios, the Grouping Pattern and the Sorting Pattern will be bound together.

 • Conditional Pattern: To receive only a portion of the data from the message, apply a condition statement to filter the result set at the source.